Kathleen Staudt

 Kathleen Staudt (born September 8, 1946) is a former professor of political science at the University of Texas at El Paso, where she held an endowed professorship for western hemispheric trade policy studies.
 Her courses focused on topics such as public policy, borders, democracy, leadership and civic engagement, and women and politics.
 After retiring on September 1, 2017, she became Professor Emerita.

 She has published journal articles, book chapters, and complete books.
 These primarily focus on border studies, women/gender in international development, immigration, university-community partnership engagement, education, and violence.
-Nine of her eighteen books focus on the border between Mexico and the United States, including Violence and Activism at the Border (University of Texas Press, 2008).
+Many of her books focus on the border between Mexico and the United States, including Violence and Activism at the Border (University of Texas Press, 2008).

-Education
+Early life and education

-Staudt obtained her B.A. in political science at the University of Wisconsin–Milwaukee in 1971.
-She obtained a PhD in political science from the University of Wisconsin–Madison in 1976.
+Staudt was born in Milwaukee.
+She obtained her B.A. in political science at the University of Wisconsin–Milwaukee in 1971.
+Staudt earned her PhD in political science from the University of Wisconsin–Madison in 1976.